Tensai Bakabon: Characters

 The Bakabon family's odd neighbor, named so for his tendency to say "rerere" (rather than are (あれ)) when confused about the countless shenanigans in the series.
-He is almost always seen sweeping the street outside of his yard.
+He is almost always seen sweeping the street outside of his yard, a habit he retained after being a father to a ludicrous amount of children.
 He is bald, has a moustache but no nose, ears that extend slightly off of his head, and wears a yukata and geta sandals.
-Voiced by Ryūji Saikachi (1st-2nd series), Shigeru Chiba (3rd-4th series, pachinko), Akira Ishida (5th series).